Polyvinyl-Records/polyvinyl-records/product_lists.md

 ## Getting Started
 ### Located Under Products on the Menu Bar: <br />
 Select "Product Lists" at bottom of drop down menu <br />
-Or go straight here:  /cms/prod-list<br />
+Or go straight here:  ``/cms/prod-list``<br />
 Select **+ Add** <br />

 Click on the new Product List to edit.
-Select **+ Add** to add products to the list.
-You can add individual product instances &mdash; but you will likely save time by utilizing the product list filters to create groups within your Product List.
+Select **+ Add** to add Products to the list.

+You can add individual Product Instances &mdash; but you will likely save time by utilizing the Product List filters to create groups within your Product List.

 ### Product List Filters
 Product List Filters determine exactly which products are shown.
 You may select and combine the following filters: